-Solution: You can go to My profile, and then select Social networks and teams to see if you are a member of an organization.
+Solution: You can go to My profile, and then select Manage accounts and teams to see if you are a member of an organization.

 - Do you have an RSS feed connected to your account that perhaps you’ve forgotten about?
 RSS feeds can go dormant for periods of time when there is no new content for them to post.